'They Just Took Everything': Caltrans Crews Clean Out Sacramento Homeless Camp Near X Street Bridge

 “Caltrans had no strategy for where those camps would go,” she said.

-Valenzuela says, with the nearby safe ground camping sites and shelters are at full capacity, people moved right across the street in front of residential homes.READ MORE: Los Rios Colleges Says 89% Of Staff, 91% Of Students Met COVID Vaccine Deadline
+Valenzuela says, with the nearby safe ground camping sites and shelters are at full capacity, people moved right across the street in front of residential homes.READ MORE: 'It's Very Unusual To Not See Precipitation For That Long': Sacramento Reaches Grim Milestone Not Seen In 100+ Years

 “Just moving folks without having a place for them to go isn’t a solution,” said Valenzuela.